P-TEFb/ABD/README.md

 Python libraries: ``` joblib, and glob. ```

 Softwares: ``` bedtools (v2.26.0). ```

+Please provide a whole file path to the program arguement.

+Please run one mapped-fragments file at a time for all the intervals.

 If you have over 10,000 intervals, we recommend using 10 cores or higher for faster result.